-The Labor Day Cards are free below to download and print with immediate access for your special someone (family, church member, etc.) who deserves a day of fun.
+The Labor Day Cards are available free below to download and print 24 hours a day, 7 days a week at your convenience with immediate access for your special someone (family, church member, etc.) who deserves a day of fun.

-These cards will help you make this Labor Day special for someone in your life.
-Sometimes just a little gift such as a card can make that special person in your life feel much more special.
+These cards can help you make this Labor Day special for that special someone in your life.
+Sometimes just a little gift such as a card can make that special person in your life feel much more special on their Labor Day holiday.

 Throughout the history of Labor Day, which is an American National holiday, it always takes place the first Monday of September.